yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 Users with lower thread count CPUs (like quad cores with 8 threads or lower) may need to time their results.

 You can find the option in `Emulation > Configure… > Graphics > Advanced > Decode ASTC textures asynchronously (Hack)`.
-Enabling it will also override the setting in Graphics, always using CPU decoding, so remember to disable it if you want to use GPU compute decoding instead.
+Enabling it will also override the setting `Accelerate ASTC texture decoding` in the `Graphics` tab.
+This setting makes yuzu use the GPU, but enabling `Decode ASTC textures asynchronously (Hack)` will force yuzu to always use CPU decoding.
+So remember to disable asynchronous ASTC decode if you want to use GPU compute decoding instead.

 {{< imgs
 	"./astc.png| We recommend low CPU thread users to stick to GPU decoding"